AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 ## Why do I receive a "Create transition vpc failed" error message? \(QuotaExceeded.Vpc: VPC quota exceeded.\)

 You receive the error because your VPC quota is exceeded.
 If you do not specify a VPC and vSwitch for your migration task, SMC creates an intermediate VPC and vSwitch during the migration.
-After the migration task is completed, the intermediate VPC and vSwitch are deleted.
+After the migration task is completed, SMC deletes the intermediate VPC and vSwitch.

-Each Alibaba Cloud account has a maximum of 10 VPCs in a region.
-If you want to perform multiple migration tasks at a time or the number of VPCs in the destination region reaches the quota, we recommend that you increase the rate of VPC reuse.
+Each Alibaba Cloud account can have a maximum of 10 VPCs in a region.
+If you perform multiple migration tasks at a time or the number of VPCs in the destination region reaches the quota, we recommend that you increase the VPC reuse rate.
 To do so, you can specify the same VPC and vSwitch when you create migration tasks.
 For more information, see [Migration task parameters](/intl.en-US/User Guide/Step 2: Create and start a migration task.md).

 If the VPC quota is reached, perform one of the following steps:

 -   Delete an existing VPC.
-For more information, see [Delete a VPC network](/intl.en-US/VPCs and VSwitches/VPC management/Delete a VPC network.md).
+For more information, see [Delete a VPC network]().
 -   Increase the VPC quota.
 [Submit a ticket](https://workorder.console.aliyun.com/).

 ## Why do I receive an "InvalidAccessKeyId.NotFound" error?